irfndi/meets-match/introduction.md

 ## Next Steps

-- **Testing**: Thoroughly test each feature to ensure the bot works as expected, including unit tests, integration tests, and user acceptance testing.
+- **Testing**: Thoroughly test each feature to ensure the bot works as expected, including unit tests, integration tests, and user acceptance testing. **Ensure that tests are included in your project to validate functionality.**
 - **Deployment**: Deploy the bot using a cloud platform, such as AWS or Heroku, ensuring scalability, security, and reliability.
 - **User Feedback**: Launch a beta version and gather user feedback to identify areas for improvement.
 - **Maintenance**: Regularly update dependencies, monitor performance using tools like Prometheus and Grafana, and enhance security measures to keep the bot running smoothly.